 - The commemoration of World War I, including debates about the nature and significance of the Anzac legend.

-Civics and Citizenship Unit
+Civics and Citizenship Unit - Our Democratic Right

 The Year 9 curriculum builds students’ understanding of Australia’s political system and how it enables change.
 Students examine the ways political parties, interest groups, media and individuals influence government and decision making processes.
 They investigate the features and principles of Australia’s court system, including its role in applying and interpreting Australian law.
 Students also examine global connectedness and how this is shaping contemporary Australian society.